erinhengel/Textatistic/README.rst

 Textatistic
 ===========

-Textatistic is a Python package to calculate the [Flesch Reading Ease], [Flesch-Kincaid], [Gunning Fog], [Simple Measure of Gobbledygook] (SMOG) and [Dale-Chall] readability indices.
+Textatistic is a Python package to calculate the `Flesch Reading Ease <https://en.wikipedia.org/wiki/Flesch–Kincaid_readability_tests>`, [Flesch-Kincaid], [Gunning Fog], [Simple Measure of Gobbledygook] (SMOG) and [Dale-Chall] readability indices.
 Additionally, it contains functions to count the number of sentences, characters, syllables and words, words with three or more syllables and words on an expanded Dale-Chall list of easy words.

 Installation
 ------------